feliperepker/feliperepker/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Scania
+- 🔭 I’m currently working at Scania
-- 🌱 I’m currently learning about web development at EBAC.
+- 🌱 Studyng about web development and Python at EBAC.